susansilver/suzza-dev-v2/src/content/docs/Five/fonts.md

 };
 ```

-This gives us a new class to use, "font-display."
-This will apply the font-family defined in our theme as display.
+This gives us a new class to use, **font-display.** This will apply the font-family defined in our theme as display.
 You can add additional font-families with their own name that will become the class name.